 1. Invest in RESPs

-Registered Education Savings Plans provide a vehicle where you can invest for your children's education.
-The income on investments inside the RESP accumulate tax-free.
-When your children withdraw from the plan when they are in school, they will pay tax, but presumably fall into a lower bracket.
+Registered Education Savings Plans provide a vehicle where you can invest in your children's education.
+The income on investments inside the RESP accumulates tax-free.
+When your children withdraw from the plan when they are in school, they will pay tax, but presumably, fall into a lower bracket.
 Perhaps the best part of an RESP is that it helps you qualify for additional government savings programs that help build your children's education fund.

 When choosing an RESP, you might want to create a family plan instead of one for each child.
 That way, any of your children can access the same pool of funds when the time comes.

 Those government programs come in the form of additional money put into your children's RESP.
 The Canada Education Savings Grant (CESG) provides an amount equal to 20% of your RESP contributions up to $2,500.
 That's up to $500 per year, with a lifetime maximum of $7,200.
 Some families may be eligible for additional CESG contributions of 10 to 20%, if they fall under the middle- or low-income thresholds.